wrapperband/FeathercoinWalletGuide/README.md

 Feathercoin development is already moving on to including FTC facilities in 0.11 core series, whilst maintaining and refining the 0.9.x as a bridge.
 The aim currently is to include more difficult major changes in the 0.1x.x series that will require a hard fork and all users upgrade.

-Advantages of the 0.9.3.x series include, move to Qt5, speed increase, DNS seeds, improved database synchronising.
+Advantages of the 0.9.3.x series include, move to Qt5 development environment, speed increase, DNS seeds and improved database synchronising.

 Official Windows builds and Linux PPAs are available from Feathercoin.com.